 Step 3: Glue the pieces together

-I used tacky glue for this step because of its flexibility.
-You don’t want to use a glue that dries hard because the foam mask will bend around the wearer’s face.
+I used Tacky glue for this step because of its flexibility.
+You don’t want to use a glue that dries hard because the foam mask needs to be able to bend around the wearer’s face.

 Hint: Make sure to glue the whiskers under the snout piece.

 Step 4: Add the elastic band